Creating Spaces and Linking Rooms in Revit for Building Performance Analysis

 Learn More

-I want to make sure that the box for room bounding is checked.
-Hit okay.
+I want to make sure that the box for Room Bounding is checked.
+Hit OK.
 There we go.

-I'm going to go here to space.
+I'm going to go here to Space.
 Now when I drag over, you can see that it's going to the walls and being bounded by those elements.
-The other thing I want to do here is really nice, is actually I'm going to go to place spaces automatically.
+The other thing I want to do here, which is really nice, is actually go to Place Spaces Automatically.

-And it's going to look at all the model and look at where there are obvious rooms or spaces and place those in.
+And it's going to look at all the model and determine where there are obvious rooms or spaces and place those in.
 I'm going to go ahead and place spaces automatically.
 And it created 73 spaces.

 Now, it's not 100% perfect.
-And you can see up here, like it made like a little tiny space in this area, which to be honest, really wouldn't be used.
-I wouldn't identify this as a space traditionally, but we have a way of cleaning that up.
+And you can see up here, it made a little tiny space in this area, which, to be honest, really wouldn’t be used.
+I wouldn’t identify this as a space traditionally, but we have a way of cleaning that up.

 Everything there looks good.
-The other thing I want to go ahead and do is within Revit, spaces can detect the linked models rooms and coordinate the naming and the numbering between those.
-Obviously, we want to match this linked models, room names and room numbers for our spaces, but we don't want to have to do it manually.
+The other thing I want to go ahead and do is—within Revit—spaces can detect the linked model’s rooms and coordinate the naming and numbering between those.
+Obviously, we want to match this linked model’s room names and room numbers for our spaces, but we don’t want to have to do it manually.

 From the architectural rooms to MEP spaces used for building performance analysis.
 And that’s really the difference between rooms and spaces.

-Rooms for the architectural aspect, they don't have as much analysis aspect for the building performance.
+Rooms are for the architectural aspect—they don’t have as much analysis capability for building performance.
 If I click into a space here, you can see I have a lot more parameters here.
 So I have my constraints.

-I have my electrical lighting calculations.
-So like ceiling reflectance, wall reflectance, floor reflectance, what I want my foot candles to be, my electrical design loads, what the dimensions are, what the area perimeter, the unbounded height is, what the mechanical flow is.
+I have my electrical lighting calculations—ceiling reflectance, wall reflectance, floor reflectance, what I want my foot candles to be, my electrical design loads, what the dimensions are, what the area, perimeter, the unbounded height is, what the mechanical flow is.
 So in mechanical, what is the CFM of the space, energy analysis, different things in different IFC parameters here.

-So what I'm going to do though, is I want to name these correctly.
-So I'm going to go over here to space naming, names and numbers, all levels.
-I'm going to go ahead and go all levels, apply for 132 spaces, and I'm going to go ahead and hit okay.
+So what I’m going to do, though, is name these correctly.
+So I’m going to go over here to Space Naming, Names and Numbers, All Levels.
+I’m going to go ahead and go All Levels, apply for 132 spaces, and hit OK.

 And if I zoom in now, you’ll notice that I have my classrooms.
 Perfect.
 I want to go ahead and clean this up.